Tones

 There are debates whether there are six or eight tones in Vietnamese.
 The reason is obvious: because of the checked tones.

-In reality, native speakers don’t really think much about this.
-They were taught at school that there are six tones, and it is crystal clear that the writing system also only has six tones, so six tones it is.
-They are generally aware of the fact that when a syllable ends in p, k, c or ch, we can only give it either the third tone or the sixth tone, not any other tone.
-However, because the concept of tone feels so natural and intrinsic to the native speakers, the six tones notion get along just fine.
-In fact, if not for (mass) education, people wouldn’t know that there is something called “tone” in their language, and there are six (or eight) of them.
+In reality, native speakers aren’t even aware of this debate.
+They were taught at school that there are six tones, and it’s crystal clear that the writing system also only has six tones.
+They are generally aware that when a syllable ends in p, k, c, or ch, it can only have either the third tone or the sixth tone.
+However, because the concept of tone feels so natural and intrinsic to native speakers, the six tones notion get along just fine.
+In fact, if not for (mass) education, people wouldn’t know that there is something called “tone” in their language.

-For learners of Vietnamese, it is best to treat the checked tones separately from normal tones because there are still subtle (or not?) differences.
+For people who are learning Vietnamese, it’s best to treat the checked tones separately from normal tones because there are still subtle (or noticeable) differences.

 Scroll to Top